XeniaGabriela/AESplaytool/README.md

 # AESplaytool
-A simple python script to play with AES Encryption via cmd/shell
+A simple python script to play with AES Encryption via cmd/shell.
+Base64 encoding is not included.

 Requirements